hasura/ndc-hub/rfcs/0001-packaging.md

 ## Out of Scope for this RFC
 * How the Connector Definition is published to the Hasura Connector Hub (can assume for starters that the Connector Definition will be tar-gzipped into an archive and submitted somewhere)
-* How CLI plugins work
+* How CLI plugins work (see the [CLI Plugins RFC](https://github.com/hasura/ndc-hub/blob/cli-guidelines/rfcs/0002-cli-guidelines.md))